 Motion B - Accept the Fiscal Report as presented.
-Motion B - Fiscal Report Miotion D - Accept the Fiscal Nepolt as presented.
-M/S: C. Tri-Counties Non-Profit: Lauren Wong reported out.
+C. Tri-Counties Non-Profit: Lauren Wong reported out.
 The Executive Director stepped down, and now Lauren has been promoted to that position.
 TCCAP has 4 Community Health Workers (CHW), 2 for Glenn and 2 for Colusa.
 Community Health Assessment will be started next week.
 This process will last until June 2024.
 If anyone is interested, please contact Lauren Wong.
 Free Covid tests are still being given.
 Kickoff for Telehealth, will commence in April.
 ECM is in the works for next month as well.
 CAP60 is the program that they are going to be using.
 CHW's will be graduating in May.
 Whole-in-one, they have also created their mission statement.
 VIII.
+Board Member/ Individual (VIII.
 Board Member/ Individual County Issues - Open Discussion on Emerging Regional Issues A. Colusa County Covered in the breakout.
-B. Glenn County Tom Arnold met with Ryan Bentz from GCOE and Senior Nutrition was brought up, - 100,000 should be allocated at the next BOS meeting.
+B. Glenn County Tom Arnold met with Ryan Bentz from GCOE and Senior Nutrition was brought up, 100,000 should be allocated at the next BOS meeting.
 Tom Arnold let the committee know that 750,000 was set aside for ambulance efforts.
-This Friday, there will be a community dinner.
 C. Trinity County The food bank individual has been very impacted.
 A lot of power outages are occurring, so food goes bad.
-D. Other Universal MACC has developed a new food bank for Colusa, Glenn and Tehama.
-Gift cards will be Concerns available to help supplement the food stamp cut.
+D. Other Universal Concerns MACC has developed a new food bank for Colusa, Glenn and Tehama.
+Gift cards will be available to help supplement the food stamp cut.
 Food is down 1/3 nationally.
 IX.
-Governing Board Actions - Notice Only There is an attachment is your packet of the AD Governing Board items that were taken to the Glenn BOS.
+Governing Board Actions - Notice Only Notice Only There is an attachment is your packet of the AD Governing Board items that were taken to the Glenn BOS.
 XI.
-Announcements - Staff - R eport None.
+Announcements - Staff - Report port None.
 XI.
-Confirmation of Next Meeting ng- Chair The next meeting will be in Colusa in May 17 and the venue is to be determined.
+Confirmation of Next Meeting- Chair g- Chair The next meeting will be in Colusa in May 17 and the venue is to be determined.
 XI.
 Adjournment Board Member Tom Arnold adjourned the meeting.